Q. What are the academic advantages of enrolling in

 a complex problem to solve in your first semester (Mission 2019--12.000).

 Working in teams, you will develop and propose solutions that are presented before a panel of experts and the entire MIT community and are webcast all over the world..
 This style of learning continues in spring.
 The skills you learn in this class will help you throughout your MIT career.
 See video clips of Terrascope students talking about their experiences.

 Besides the advantage of a systems-oriented approach to learning, Terrascope students enjoy a small, friendly academic community of faculty, staff, and students who enjoy learning in a way that transcends traditional disciplinary boundaries.
 You will develop close working relationships with several MIT faculty, upperclassmen, and alumni early in your freshman year.
-You will receive tutorial support for mainstream subjects, help with finding UROP projects, and encouragement to develop your ideas into practical solutions to complex problems.
+You will receive support adjusting to MIT, help with finding UROP projects, and encouragement to develop your ideas into practical solutions to complex problems.